-2.2 Form
+2.2.
+Form

-The Covered Bonds can be issued in dematerialised form in accordance with Article 468 et seq of the Belgian Companies Code (Dematerialised Covered Bonds) or in registered form in accordance with Article 462 et seq of the Belgian Companies Code (Registered Covered Bonds).
+The Covered Bonds can be issued in dematerialised form in accordance with the Belgian Companies Code (Dematerialised Covered Bonds) or in registered form in accordance with the Belgian Companies Code (Registered Covered Bonds).

-Registered Covered Bonds will be registered in a register maintained by the Issuer or by the Registrar on behalf of the Issuer in accordance with Article 462 et seq of the Belgian Companies Code.
+Registered Covered Bonds will be registered in a register maintained by the Issuer or by the Registrar on behalf of the Issuer in accordance with the Belgian Companies Code.
 Holders of Registered Covered Bonds can obtain a certificate demonstrating the registration of the Registered Covered Bonds in the register.

-The Dematerialised Covered Bonds are issued in dematerialised form in accordance with Articles 468 et seq of the Belgian Companies Code.
+The Dematerialised Covered Bonds are issued in dematerialised form in accordance with the Belgian Companies Code.
 The Dematerialised Covered Bonds will be represented by a book entry in the records of the clearing system operated by the NBB or any successor thereto (the Securities Settlement System).
-The Dematerialised Covered Bonds can be held by their holders through the participants in the Securities Settlement System, including Euroclear Bank SA/NV (Euroclear), Clearstream Banking, société anonyme, Luxembourg (Clearstream,

-Luxembourg), SIX SIS Ltd, Switzerland (SIX SIS, Switzerland), Monte Titoli S.p.A., Italy (Monte Titoli, Italy), and any other national or international NBB investors central securities depository (NBB investor (I)CSDs), and through other financial intermediaries which in turn hold the Dematerialised Covered Bonds through Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland, Monte Titoli, Italy, and any other NBB investor (I)CSDs or other participants in the Securities Settlement System.
+The Dematerialised Covered Bonds can be held by their holders through the participants in the Securities Settlement System, including Euroclear Bank SA/NV (Euroclear), Clearstream Banking, société anonyme, Luxembourg (Clearstream, Luxembourg), SIX SIS Ltd, Switzerland (SIX SIS, Switzerland), Monte Titoli S.p.A., Italy (Monte Titoli, Italy), InterBolsa S.A., Portugal (InterBolsa, Portugal) and any other national or international NBB investors central securities depository (NBB investor (I)CSDs)3, and through other financial intermediaries which in turn hold the Dematerialised Covered Bonds through Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland, Monte Titoli, Italy, InterBolsa, Portugal and any other NBB investor (I)CSDs or other participants in the Securities Settlement System.
 The Dematerialised Covered Bonds are transferred by account transfer.
 Payments of principal, interest and other sums due under the Dematerialised Covered Bonds will be made in accordance with the rules of the Securities Settlement System through the NBB.
-Holders of Dematerialised Covered Bonds are entitled to exercise the rights they have, including exercising their voting rights and other associative rights (as defined for the purposes of Article 474 of the Belgian Companies Code) against the Issuer in accordance with the Conditions and without prejudice to the powers of the Representative, upon submission of an affidavit drawn up by the NBB, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland, Monte Titoli, Italy, and any other NBB investor (I)CSDs, or any other participant duly licensed in Belgium to keep dematerialised securities accounts showing their position in the Dematerialised Covered Bonds (or the position held by the financial institution through which their Dematerialised Covered Bonds are held with the NBB, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland and Monte Titoli, Italy, or such other participant, in which case an affidavit drawn up by that financial institution will also be required).
+Holders of Dematerialised Covered Bonds are entitled to exercise the rights they have, including exercising their voting rights and other associative rights (as defined for the purposes of Article 474 of the (old) Belgian Companies Code or Article 7:41 of the (new) Belgian Companies Code) against the Issuer in accordance with the Conditions and without prejudice to the powers of the Representative, upon submission of an affidavit drawn up by the NBB, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland, Monte Titoli, Italy, InterBolsa, Portugal and any other NBB investor (I)CSDs, or any other participant duly licensed in Belgium to keep dematerialised securities accounts showing their position in the Dematerialised Covered Bonds (or the position held by the financial institution through which their Dematerialised Covered Bonds are held with the NBB, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland and Monte Titoli, Italy, InterBolsa, Portugal or such other participant, in which case an affidavit drawn up by that financial institution will also be required).

-References to the Securities Settlement System, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland, Monte Titoli, Italy and any other NBB investor (I)CSDs shall, whenever the context so permits, be deemed to include a reference to any additional or alternative clearing system specified in the applicable Final Terms or as may otherwise be approved by the Issuer and the Domiciliary Agent.
+References to the Securities Settlement System, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland, Monte Titoli, Italy, InterBolsa, Portugal and any other NBB investor (I)CSDs shall, whenever the context so permits, be deemed to include a reference to any additional or alternative clearing system specified in the applicable Final Terms or as may otherwise be approved by the Issuer and the Domiciliary Agent.